As today is Valentine’s Day, this seems like a suitable time to post this:

-As I mentioned previously, the Jisc ‘Next Gen Digital Learning Environment’ strand is a perfect opportunity to rethink not only how technologies support learning, but how we build an educational system to reflect how we learn.
+As I mentioned previously, the Jisc #codesign16 ‘Next Gen Digital Learning Environment’ strand is a perfect opportunity to rethink not only how technologies support learning, but how we build an educational system to reflect how we learn.

 Continue reading “Next generation digital learning environment – my thoughts”